 Since MitraStar requires no water in its manufacturing processes, most water is consumed by the personnel and cooling system.
-In 2011, the water waste was only 23,759 square meters.
+In 2012, the water waste was only 37,217 square meters.

 To save more water, the company introduces water-saving faucets and toilets, limits wall cleaning and plant watering, adjusts the inlet/outlet ratio of cooling water towers, promotes water-saving practices and more.
-The result was successfully reducing the per-person water consumption from 28.2m3 in 2005 to 22.6m3 in 2011.